dincaradu/IoT-Client-arduino/README.md

 # IoT Client Arduino

-Example sketch built for ESP8266 board, with 2LEDs, and a 4 digits & 7 segment display
+Example sketch built for ESP8266 board, with 2LEDs, and a 4-digit 7-segment display, with connection to server through WebSockets v2 and the ability to receive new sketches Over The Air.

 ## Functionalities